grupopikul/json-browser/README.md

       - [x] Push
     - [x] Separate matrix into matrix range
   - [x] Get pull on lasio
-  - [ ] submit pull request on cytoscape to roll everything into non-min
+  - [x] submit pull request on cytoscape to roll everything into non-min
-    - [ ] test to make sure it works without other imports
+    - [x] test to make sure it works without other imports
-  - [ ] publish what you wrote to ajpikul or what
+  - [x] publish what you wrote to ajpikul or what
   - [x] if dagre gets submitted, see if you still need a special loader
-  - [ ] migration (check again)
+  - [x] migration (check again)
-  - [ ] derma (make list of options)
+  - [x] derma (make list of options)
-  - [ ] Package (call them or talk to them)
+  - [x] Package (call them or talk to them)
-- [ ] How is plotly using browserfy
+- [x] How is plotly using browserfy
+- [x] TODO in slack for neyberson, as opposed to Trello, add notes that you have in notebook
-- [ ] Fixup cytoscape in json-browser- as in, figure out what versions you're going to use and how you're going to use them.
+- [x] Fixup cytoscape in json-browser- as in, figure out what versions you're going to use and how you're going to use them.
+- [x] make coffee
+- [x] try to log in to western union again
+- [x] try to attach your account and send urself money
+- [x] see about western union
+- [x] get milk
+- [x] do derma
 - [ ] Let's redo the toolbar
   - [ ] It needs to be better organized, it needs to be better compartmentalized
     - [ ] Tabs for windows (separate toolbar for apps?, and command window, and console)